MoaviaMahmood/Data_analytics-with-sql-Layoffs_2022-2023/README.md

 # Data Analytics of Layoffs between 2022-2023

+## Overview

+The data in this repository is intended for use in understanding trends in company layoffs, performing data analysis, and generating reports.

 ## Dataset Description
-The dataset used in this repository provides information about layoffs across various companies.
-Each record in the dataset represents a layoff event at a specific company.
 The dataset contains the following columns:

-### Topics/Tags
+1. Company Name
+2. Location(city)
+3. Industry Type
+4. Total Layoff
-- Layoffs
+5. Percentage Layoffs
-- Data Analysis
-- SQL
-- CSV
-- Employment Trends
+6. Stage of Funding
+7. Country
+8. Funds Raised in Millions